 It’s easy to forget what an amazing country we live in, but there are so many beautiful sights to see and things to do right on the doorstep.
 Forgoing a holiday abroad means you can explore your local area a little more or stay in a place you’ve always wanted to visit in the UK.
 It’s a nation steeped in history and culture and regardless of the weather, you can have a truly amazing time.

 Travelling with kids isn’t always easy and the longer the journey, the harder it might be.
-While going abroad with children can be a wonderful experience, it may be just as rewarding to show them the sights in their own country.
-Paddling in a stream, going on a woodland hike, having a picnic in the park, and getting ice cream at the beach can be done within the UK or abroad, but with reduced travel and no time difference to adjust to when you choose to holiday at home.
+While going abroad with children can be a wonderful experience, it may be just as rewarding to show them the sights of their own country.
+Paddling in a stream, going on a woodland hike, having a picnic in the park, and getting ice cream at the beach can be done within the UK or abroad, but with reduced travel and no time difference to adjust to when you choose to holiday at home

 Before doing anything else, it’s important to set a budget for your staycation.
 How much you’re willing to spend could determine where you can go, where you can stay, and various other aspects of your trip.
 For instance, London can be a pricey place overall – expensive to visit, eat and stay – therefore, your budget may not stretch this far.
 Instead, you may wish to choose somewhere within easy reach of London, such as Brighton, Reading or Canterbury, so you can still include a visit to the capital in your plans.